rafal-r/airr/README.md

 installed node.js and cordova

 # example installation
-with your command shell go to downloaded repo directory and run in this order:
+with your command shell go to downloaded or cloned repo directory and run in this order:

 1. `npm install`
 2. `cordova platform add (android | ios)`